Q:

 A:

 Dr. Lucas loves to do home visits for those patients who are not able to get out to the clinic because of their physical health.
 Home visits are done at an extra cost.
+It is $50 per visit if <10 miles from the clinic, $100 if 10-20 miles from the clinic.

 Q: